As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How to Cut & Polish Opals: Follow These 9 Simple Steps

 Peridot is usually found in small pieces and flakes rather than larger crystals.
-There are some locations where you might find larger peridot, but small peridots are more common.
+You might find larger peridots in some locations, but small peridots are more common.

 These are the most common locations to find peridot in the United States: